Areas of Practice

-Mr. Charfoos is an accomplished privacy, data protection and patent trial lawyer.
-Mr. Charfoos is also a certified information privacy professional for the U.S. Sector (CIPP/US).
+Mr. Charfoos is an accomplished privacy and data protection lawyer specializing in incidence response, privacy litigation and European data privacy compliance (GDPR and cross border data transfers).
+Mr. Charfoos is a certified information privacy professional for the U.S. Sector (CIPP/US).
 He litigated his first privacy case in 2010, building on nearly a decade of experience in patent and technology cases.
-Today, Mr. Charfoos also counsels clients in all aspects of privacy and data protection.
+Today, Mr. Charfoos not only represents clients in court but also counsels clients in all aspects of privacy and data protection.
 He is particularly focused on helping his clients address the new privacy landscape in Europe by putting into place contractual, compliance and educational programs that comply with U.S. and EU regulations.
 His clients are engaged in a number of different industries including computer science, telecommunications, electrical engineering, mechanical engineering, financial services, genetics, biotechnology, medical devices and other areas.

 During his many years as an intellectual property litigator, Mr. Charfoos secured many victories for his clients.
 In 2012, he secured two major trial victories for his clients including one of the top defense verdicts in California that year.
 Mr. Charfoos has also won a number of appeals before the Federal Circuit, Ninth Circuit and Indiana Court of Appeals.
 In addition to leading litigation and appellate teams, Mr. Charfoos counsels clients on intellectual property portfolio valuation and technological development and patent prosecution strategy along with privacy and data protection matters.
 He represents clients in many different industries, including computer science, telecommunications, electrical engineering, mechanical engineering, financial services, genetics, biotechnology, medical devices, and technology outsourcing.

-Mr. Charfoos is also an active member of the International Association of Privacy Professionals and Intellectual Property Owner's Association.
+Mr. Charfoos is also an active member of the International Association of Privacy Professionals co-chairing the Chicago Knowledgenet.
 He also continues to maintain a strong commitment to pro bono activities representing learning disabled children and several local animal welfare organizations.

 Privacy and Data Security

-Guiding one of the world’s largest automakers on the development of its privacy and data security program for its U.S. autonomous vehicle fleet.
+Guided one of the several of world’s largest automakers on the development of its privacy and data security programs for their U.S. autonomous vehicle fleets and various aftermarket parts.